Yaachaka/C_book_solutions/Chap13_Strings/knkcch13readme.txt

 form month / day.

 @@@@ Project 3: knkcch13proj03:**********************************************
-Modify the deal.c program of Scction 8.2 so that it prints the full names of the cards it
+Modify the deal.c program of Section 8.2 so that it prints the full names of the cards it
 deals:
 	Enter number of cards in hand: 5
 	Your hand: